UKCloud/documentation/articles/azure/azs-gs.md

 **Subscription**&nbsp;&nbsp;A mechanism for organising resources and services for tenants to consume.

-**UKCloud for Microsoft Azure**&nbsp;&nbsp;A UKCloud IaaS and PaaS service that works as an extension of Microsoft's own Azure Public Cloud, delivered from our assured sovereign data centres.
+**UKCloud for Microsoft Azure**&nbsp;&nbsp;A UKCloud IaaS and PaaS service that works as an extension of Microsoft's own Azure public cloud, delivered from our assured sovereign data centres.

 **Tenant**&nbsp;&nbsp;An entity that consumes services from cloud operators in Azure Stack.